 We've seen how photography has changed with the advent of social media and digital photography, and how both go hand-in-hand.
 In a recent statistic, O'Hagan mentions that 350m photos are added to Facebook per day, and likewise over 95m videos and photos on Instagram (O'Hagan, 2018).
 It is unlikely there is much intended narrative in this immense trove - and for all the intended narrative that does exist, it is now near impossible for it to be told or read.
 "For every photographer with an eye for artistic merit, there are hundreds, probably thousands, using the camera without any notion of art" – Walker Evans (Williams & Bright, 2007 p.199).
 If Evans' statement were made today, it would likely boast in the millions and billions respectively.
 There is also a wonderful irony in that during a time of the greatest "photographic plenitude" we're now at a point of photographic exhaustion, raising the question that if through its own ubiquity, whether photography has lost meaning in the era of overwhelming digital-image overload (O'Hagan, 2018).

-We might ask, all these images, the good and bad, the single-image and narrative-based, are they to be lost in the annals of yesteryear among the billions of other images?
-If not, then through eventual failure of technology, like a dropped and damaged smartphone, a misplaced laptop, or a failed hard drive, all full of photos and memories, gone forever, then surely due to the sheer mind-boggling and inaccessible volume of it all?
+We might ask, with all these images, the good and bad, the single-image and narrative-based - are they to be lost in the annals of yesteryear among the billions of other images?
+If not, then lost through eventual failure of technology, like a dropped and damaged smartphone, a misplaced laptop, or a failed hard drive, all filled with photos and memories, gone forever?
+If not those, then surely due to the sheer mind-boggling and inaccessible volume of it all.

 Narrative in photography